 This explains why even pagan and secular societies attach a special importance to marriage.
 Traditionally, all human cultures have sought to preserve the uniqueness of the marital relationship.
 They do this by surrounding it with certain legal sanctions, privileges, and protections.
 This is true of societies of every kind and the state in all of its various forms: monarchies, oligarchies, dictatorships, socialist collectives, and democracies.
 Governments have always had a vested interest in supporting, maintaining, and regulating the marital relationship.
 Romans 13:1-7 implies that this is according to God's design.
 For all these reasons, we'd suggest that, unless it should for some reason become absolutely impossible to do so, believers should continue to marry in accord with the regulations and requirements of the state.

 All of this begs an important question: do you have some personal reason for questioning the validity of the marriage license and the wedding ceremony?
 If you and your girlfriend are serious about spending the rest of your lives together, why not proclaim your intentions to the world in an open ceremony?
 Why not make it "official" with "a piece of paper from the state"?
 As we see it, these are just ways in which a couple goes public with their vow of lifelong fidelity.
 This, in turn, is part of asking other people to hold them accountable.
 Do you have a problem with that?
 Is there some reason why you would prefer to be secretive about your commitment to one another?

-If you don't find this answer convincing, or if you need additional help understanding these concepts, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you don't find this answer convincing, or if you need additional help understanding these concepts, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.

 God's Design for Marriage